RECENT NEWS

 The cathedral stands on the site of the tomb of St Alban, who was martyred in about 300 AD.
 A series of churches were built to house the shrine and the building of the cathedral itself was started in 1077 by the Normans.
 St Albans became an important abbey and centre of pilgrimage until it was dissolved soon after 1534.
 By the 19th century the building was in a poor state and extensive changes were made to the fabric of the abbey, including the installation of stained-glass windows.
 There are some interesting modern touches as well, such as statues of recent saints of various Christian denominations.
 St Albans is the only ecumenical cathedral in the United Kingdom.
 We viewed architectural details of all these many

-including the shrine to St. Alban and the
+phases, including the shrine to St. Alban and

-and then saved from execution as a Christian
+sheltered and then saved from execution as a

 During recent restoration work an ad